Jrschellenberg/cfms-website.github.io/src/site/_news/call-for-applications-cfms-md-financial-day-of-action-travel-awards.md

 ---
+title: >-
-title: 'Call for Applications: CFMS-MD Financial Day of Action Travel Awards'
+  Call for Applications: CFMS-MD Financial Day of Action Travel Awards (Due December 30)
 date: 2018-12-09 07:30:00
 description: >-
   Interested in attending the CFMS 2019 National Day of Action?
 Apply for